tmtsoftware/csw/docs/src/main/services/database.md

 @@@ note
 See the [PostgreSQL docs](https://www.postgresql.org/docs/8.0/sql-createuser.html) or [this site](https://www.a2hosting.com/kb/developer-corner/postgresql/managing-postgresql-databases-and-users-from-the-command-line) for help with creating users, passwords, and roles in PostgreSQL.

+The [psql interactive CLI client](https://www.postgresql.org/docs/current/app-psql.html) is provided with PostgreSQL.
+It can be used to connect to PostgreSQL and create users (as well as many other maintenance commands).
+If Database Service is started with csw-services.sh, the database server is started on port *5432*.

 Eventually, all TMT user logins will all have these environment variables set with the agreed upon read-only user and password.
 @@@